FOSSEE/st-scripts/manipulating-strings/script.rst

     s[1:-1]

-gives the a substring of s, without the first and the last characters.
+gives a substring of s, without the first and the last characters of s.

 ::